Amrit-Rijal-01/Amrit-Rijal-01/README.md

-- 👋 Hi, I’m @AmritRijal-cpp
+- 👋 Hi, I’m @AmritRijal-cpp or Amrit
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript
 - 📫 How to reach me by my twitter account @amritrijal14